EmployeeIssues.comU.S. Employee Rights in Plain English

 About Workplace Drug Testing Lawsuits

-You might be able to challenge workplace drug testing in general or a specific, related disciplinary action, through a lawsuit in court.
+You might be able to challenge workplace drug testing in general or a specific, related disciplinary action through a lawsuit in court.
 Below are a few of the reasons why.
-Some were previously mentioned.
-But they're mentioned again, in case you skipped over them to this section.
+Some were previously mentioned, but they're mentioned again in case you skipped over them to this section.

-Generally, state drug testing laws (and municipal equivalents) are lacking, because they are still evolving.
+Generally, state drug testing laws (and municipal equivalents) are lacking, partly because they are still evolving.
 Some states have yet to even enact workplace drug testing laws at this writing, despite that employers in the states have been drug testing employees for years.

 In either case, it opens the doors for employer abuse.
 It's worsened by the fact that some employers don't even bother to follow guidelines established by workplace drug testing laws in states (and municipalities) that have them.